-I am qualified in Autism education support and commonly will see a myriad of the above in my Autistic clients with a sense of need to explore themselves existentially.
+I am qualified in Autism Education Support and commonly will see a myriad of the above in my Autistic clients with a sense of need to explore themselves existentially.
 In this context, I also have experience with working with clients with profound depression, self-harm and suicide ideation.

-I am a huge supporter of using art in therapy to facilitate communication and growth especially in self-esteem and social communication, thus promoting secure attachments, a sense of self and an inner resilience that can positively impact the rest of the student’s life.
+I am a huge supporter of using art in therapy to facilitate communication and growth especially in self-esteem and social communication, thus promoting secure attachments, a sense of self and an inner resilience that can positively impact the rest of the clients life.

 Training, qualifications & experience

 Due to the nature of the education settings have previously worked in, and the number of Special Educational Needs students I have supported over the years, the ability to differentiate the session is of paramount importance and something I can also achieve with ease.